-Rangers Unveil Ogunbote As New Head Coach - Complete Sports Nigeria — Nigeria Today
+Rangers International FC unveil new Coach - The Eagle Online — Nigeria Today

 |

-By Adeboye Amosu: Gbenga Ogunbote has been unveiled as the new head coach of Nigeria Professional Football League club, Enugu Rangers, Completesportsnigeria.com reports.
-Ogunbote was unveiled at an elaborate ceremony at the Enugu State …

-Rangers International FC unveils Ogunbote as Technical Adviser
+Rangers International FC unveil new Coach

 Ogunbote promises to relaunch Enugu Rangers to play on the continent again